White City Place

 Impact

 White City Place's shift in character from providing support to services for the BBC to becoming a front-facing media, tech and education campus continues with plans for additional construction now under way.
 The original masterplan contained proposals for three further buildings at the south end of the site but the consented music centre and offices were shelved and the site had remained undeveloped.
-Now Gateway East, Gateway Central (Allies and Morrison) and Gateway West (Gort Scott) are in completion and will provide an additional 101,675 sqm of office space with retail and restaurants on the ground floor, further reinforcing the aspirations of the White City Opportunity Area Planning Framework.
+Gateway Central (Allies and Morrison) and Gateway West (Gort Scott) are now completed, with Gateway East to follow.
+The trio of buildings will provide an additional 101,675 sqm of office space with retail and restaurants on the ground floor, further reinforcing the aspirations of the White City Opportunity Area Planning Framework.

 Information table